 -Nice discounts all across the board, including occasional promotions

 -I've also only purchased from them like... twice, and that was also many years ago, so I honestly can't say much.
 Similar situation with HMV, except 1999 carries more hobby products instead of music/video.

--Flat 300 yen fee per item.
-NO catches.
+-Last I checked, but it's been a long time--Flat 300 yen fee per item.
 No "wire transfer fee" BS.
 No "consolidation fee" BS.
 NO CATCHES.

 -Pretty decent website for navigation

 -45-day storage for free (50 yen a day after)

 -Fee is per item, regardless of same seller/same date or anything.
 So even if you want to get a bunch of items from the same seller, you have to pay the fee per item.
 This is something I REALLY hope they improve on in the future (maybe even offer a reduced 100 yen fee for additional items from same seller/day).

 -NO Unregistered shipping options.
 Everything has to include tracking, so that means an extra 410 yen per Small Packet SAL package.
 It really adds up.